falkr/ttm4175/pages/unit-p4/teamwork-1.md

 ### Chat UI Code

-You can download a zip file with all source code for today's lab here: <https://github.com/falkr/ttm4175-chat/archive/main.zip>

 You can download a zip file with all source code for today's lab here: <https://ttm4175.iik.ntnu.no/unit-p4/ttm4175-mqtt-source.zip>

 Unzip it and open it in Visual Studio Code.